 Reviews matter.
 Here's why:

 Travelers look for them.
 The popularity of sites like Amazon.com, Angie's List, and Yelp.com demonstrates that customers appreciate and seek out reviews.
-And according to a 2006 study, 77% of online shoppers use reviews when making purchases decision (Jupiter Research).
+And according to studies, 77% of online shoppers use reviews when making purchases decision (Jupiter Research).
 Reviews from past guests give travelers more confidence when booking your vacation rental.

 Reviews foster trust and credibility.
 Choosing a vacation rental is a big purchase.
 Prospective renters want to read reviews of your home from past guests to reassure them that the home is truly as described.
 Build instant trust with potential renters by getting past guests to write reviews of their stay at your home.